Photograph of two students sitting together in a library, sharing a book across a table.

 The PhD is a programme of independent, self-directed academic research, supported by a team of supervisors that makes an original contribution to knowledge written up in a thesis.
 The PhD programme also supports the development of research and generic skills to equip you to operate successfully as a professional researcher in any setting.

 By studying for a PhD, you will gain extensive knowledge and expertise in a specific area of your choice.
-At the University of Wolverhampton, we offer PhD research degrees in a range of subjects, including but not limited to:

 The MPhil is a research degree that focuses on independent, self-directed research reviewing or surveying, collating and evaluating existing knowledge on an approved topic.
 Students will then present the findings in a thesis for examination including a viva exam.